Search

 2. Understanding of the importance of Personal, Social and Emotional development for our children.

 We acknowledge that a proportion of the children in the school require additional support with acquiring personal and social skills.
-With this in mind, we have taken the decision to make PSHE (personal, social and health education) a core curriculum subject (in the National Curriculum this is a non-core subject).
-The PSHE assembly topics are mapped annually for the whole school so that the whole school community address the same aspect of learning at the same time.
-It is expected that the PSHE topic underpins all learning in all curriculum areas (when appropriate and relevant).
+With this in mind, we consider PSHE (personal, social and health education) to be a core curriculum subject with our values embedded in everything we do.
+It is expected that PSHE underpins all learning in all curriculum areas (when appropriate and relevant).
 In addition to this, the discreet PSHE curriculum is taught using the "Jigsaw" scheme covering all aspects of learning including relationships and sex education, drug awareness and healthy lifestyles.
 Alongside the PSHE curriculum, the school values of "be kind, be brave, be involved, be a learner" are embedded into all aspect of school life.

 3. Valuing the importance of developing a wide vocabulary

-We recognise that a proportion of children lack a rich vocabulary on entry to the school.
-This is reflected in entry level data.
+Some children are yet to develop a rich vocabulary adnd this is reflected in entry level data.
 With this in mind, all the subjects outlined in the Mandeville curriculum are designed to allow many opportunities to build and broaden children’s vocabulary.
 The curriculum for each subject contains the subject specific vocabulary that should be taught through the subject in each year group.
 Explicit teaching of Oracy skills is evident in all lessons.

 KPIs (Key Performance Indicators) are identified for each year group in each subject.
 These are statements that outline what the children should know/be able to do as a result of the learning within that topic.
 These are limited (to about 4 to 5) in order to both reduce the burden of excessive assessment and to ensure that the focus of assessment is on the core skills.